adrianfurlanc/obsidian-university/Notes/Obsidian Core Features.md

 ^button-i7pd

 If you were to open command palette and search for the command above (ironic I know), you would be able to find it 🤪

-If you want to find out the hotkey for a command, you can see what it's bound to through the command palette, or by looking at [[My Hotkeys]]
 ## Layout
 ### Tabs
 Much like Google Chrome, you can open different notes in different tabs, which are then grouped into one pane.